 A victim of sexual assault can file a confidential or anonymous report with the Executive Director of Director of Education.
 The College cannot take disciplinary action solely on this report.
-However, the report would provide a record of the incident which may be useful if the victim decides at a later date to pursue charges.
+However, the report would provide a record of the incident which may be useful if the victim decides later to pursue charges.